Construction started on the banks of the River Shannon

+By 1818 the Thomond Gate Distillery was a sizeable operation.
+It produced Ireland’s famous Single Pot Still and Malt Irish whiskey, maturing whiskey in Sherry butts, hogsheads and quarter casks for local trade and export.
+The distillery operated three copper pot stills which produced a “whiskey of good reputation” known as Pot Still Real Irish Whiskey.
 Over the last century the distillery changed hands a number of times and went by many names, including; Brown(e) Stein & Co, Messrs.
 Brown, Stein, and Co, Limerick Distillery Co Ltd and by 1868 it was known as Archibald Walkers Limerick Distillery.
 The only constant was the name, The Thomond Gate Distillery.

 This act permitted the licensing of whiskey, the production of whiskey in Ireland quadrupled.
 During these golden years of production, in 1822 the Thomond Gate Distillery produced 231,790 gallons of spirits, which was about 1/20 of total Irish production and then in 1827 about 1/16.
 With so much spirit being produced, there was a growing demand for the spent grain used in the mash build which made a nutritious animal feed.
 Local farmers would travel to the distillery and for a fee would purchase tokens to the value of One or Two Tubs which could then be exchanged for the used grains.

 From 1840, Ireland had 28 distilleries many of which were among the largest in the world.
 In the decade 1866 -1875, it attained considerable popularity with Irish whiskey the number one whiskey in the world.
 Irish distillers controlled about 70% of the world’s whiskey market and Irish whiskey was the drink of preference for Royal Courts across Europe.
 It also began to compete in England with gin, rum, and brandy.
 During this time The Thomond Gate Distillery alone was producing 9% of the world’s whiskey market.